 As more data was generated it appeared that there is more to it that what Dr. Morganroth suggested.
 Some data from the Dallas group suggested that in the first year of aerobic training at least some folks develop concentric type changes and only later ( or perhaps with more intense training-long runs and/or high intensity interval training) does the classical runners heart pattern appear.
 Another study failed to show any concentric hypertrophy after a six month period of weight training.Studies involving rowers and cyclists show a mixed pattern.

 Basically,the athlete's heart (at least the endurance athlete's heart) is big (but not in a bad way) muscular and very compliant and can relax quickly so that it can pump large volume of blood rapidly for prolonged periods of time.
-How much of that picture is genetic and how much is due to long time training is not known Whether levels of exercise higher than the 2008 party line recommendations will mitigate the current "epidemic" of diastolic heart failure is an attractive hypothesis and one that I would like to believe.
+How much of that picture is genetic and how much is due to long time training is not known Whether levels of exercise equal to or slightly greater than the 2008 party line recommendations will mitigate the current "epidemic" of diastolic heart failure is an attractive hypothesis and one that I would like to believe.

 "A man hears what he wants to hears and disregards the rest" - Paul Simon,song "The Boxer",1969

 addendum 11/7/17- Several typos corrected along with minor editorial tweaks.